stahler/MermaidDiagrams/MermaidExamples.md

 ### Following are numerous examples using Mermaid to create various types of graphs in GitHub.
 As I gain knowledge with Mermaid, I will add more examples.
-Use the comments if you have questions.
+Use the comments if you have questions or suggestions.

+## FlowCharts ##
 ```
 flowchart TD
     A[Thirsty] -->|Get money| B(Find local pub)